 The motivation of this work is to create new synchronizers and evaluate their performance with noise.
-To see the prefilter effects.
-To get good jitter curves.
 This contribution increases the know-how about synchronizers.

-Following, we present the prefilter with their three different decreasing bandwidths (B1= $\infty$ , B2=2.tx, B3=1.tx).
-After, we present the standard reference variant, asynchronous sequential symbol synchronizers based on pulse comparison by both transitions at bit rate, with versions manual (ab-m) and automatic (aba).
-Next, we present the new proposal variant, asynchronous sequential symbol synchronizers based on pulse comparison by both transitions at quarter bit rate, with versions manual (ab-m/4) and automatic (ab-a/4).
+Following, we present the prefilter with their three different decreasing bandwidths ($B1=\infty$, B2=2.tx, B3=1.tx).

+After, we present the standard reference variant, asynchronous sequential symbol synchronizers based on pulse comparison by both transitions at bit rate, with versions manual (ab-m) and automatic (ab-a).
+Next, we present the new proposed variant, asynchronous sequential symbol synchronizers based on pulse comparison by positive transitions at quarter bit rate, with versions manual (ap-m/4) and automatic (ap-a/4).
 After, we present the design and tests.
 Then, we present the results.
 Finally, we present the conclusions.